ktvargo-ms/explore-graytown/README.md

 # Explore Graytown

-This repo is the source of tools, samples, tutorials, and other resources for customers of Azure IoT Operations.
+This repo is the source of tools, samples, tutorials, and other resources for customers of Graytown.

 ## Features